Puppy School · Full-day puppy training in Hastings & St Leonards

 Learning to be alone and okay

 It matters more than most people realise.
-Separation anxiety is one of the hardest behaviours to fix once it takes hold, and one of the biggest reasons puppies are given up.
+Separation anxiety is one of the hardest things in all of dog training, and one of the biggest reasons puppies are given up.
 Left unchecked, it can leave owners feeling like prisoners of their own dog — unable to leave the house without a scene — and it’s rarely fair on the neighbours either.
-Prevention now is far kinder, and far easier, than a cure later.
+Prevention now is far kinder — because later there is no cure, only management and slow rehab.

 5 STAR RATED